TikTok Conspiracy Theories

 Mountains of Evidence: Processual Redpilling as a Sociotechnical Effect of Disinformation

-Katie Furl and I have been coding a gigantic corpus (7 million words) of “redpilling accounts” pulled from Gab, Reddit, and Discord, and have finally submitted our first paper from the project.
+Katie Furl and I coded a gigantic corpus (7 million words) of “redpilling accounts” pulled from Gab, Reddit, and Discord, and have finally submitted our first paper from the project.
 Here is the abstract:

 How do people come to believe far-right, extremist, and conspiratorial ideas they encounter online?
 This paper examines how participants in far-right online communities describe their adoption of “redpill” beliefs, as well as the role of disinformation in these accounts.
 Applying the sociotechnical theory of media effects, we conduct qualitative content analysis of “redpilling narratives” gathered from Reddit, Gab, and Discord.
 While many users frame redpilling as a moment of conversion, others portray redpilling as a process, something achieved incrementally through years of community participation and “doing your own research.”
 In both cases, disinformation presented as evidence and the capacity to determine the veracity of presented evidence play important roles in redpilling oneself and others.
 By framing their beliefs as the rational and logical results of fully considering a plethora of evidence, redpill adherents are able to justify holding and promoting otherwise indefensible prejudices.The community creation, promotion, and repetition of far-right disinformation, much of which is historical or “scientific” in nature, plays a crucial role in the adoption of far-right beliefs.